Lucius-White/kids2cooks/src/recipes/pizza.md

   - First, form a circle shape with the pizza dough.
   - Next, smear the tomato sauce over the dough with a spoon.
   - Sprinkle mozzarella cheese on top of the pizza.
-  - Heat the oven up to 450°F and place the pizza inside for 12-15 minutes.
+  - Heat the oven up to 450°F and place the pizza inside for 12-15 minutes using an oven mit.
   - Finally, take the pizza out, put it on your plate, and enjoy!
 ---